cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 # Envelope EDN

-The following informative example demonstrates how to construct a hash envelop for a resource which is already commonly referenced by its hash.
+The following informative example demonstrates how to construct a hash envelope for a resource already commonly referenced by its hash.

 ~~~~ cbor-diag
 18([ # cose-sign1